ZenabaNouriatte/Portfolio_AWS/README.md

 ### How is Terraform state managed?
-The state is stored in S3 (versioned + encrypted), and DynamoDB handles locking to prevent concurrent updates.
+The state is stored in S3 (versioned + encrypted), and native S3 locking (Terraform 1.10+) handles locking to prevent concurrent updates.

 ##  Next Steps ?

 - CI/CD automation (GitHub Actions + OIDC)

-- Multi-environment setup (dev/staging/prod)

 - Monitoring and alerts (CloudWatch + SNS)

-- Advanced security (WAF, Secrets Manager)